Earthing

 RouteFormClinical RangeCommunity Range

-Outdoor barefoot (grass, soil, sand, unsealed concrete)Direct skin contact 30-60 minutes per session, daily 20+ minutes minimum reported as therapeutic threshold
+Outdoor barefootDirect skin contact with grass, soil, sand, or unsealed concrete 30-60 minutes per session, daily 20+ minutes minimum often reported as the practical threshold

-Outdoor ground rod with conductive sheet/mat (DIY or commercial kit)Copper rod driven into earth + insulated wire to indoor mat or sheet 8 hours overnight via grounding sheet, or 30-60 min per session via mat Same as clinical
+Outdoor ground rod with conductive sheet or matCopper rod driven into earth plus insulated wire to indoor mat, sheet, patch, or desk pad 8 hours overnight via sheet, or 30-60 minutes per session via mat Same as clinical range

 Protocols

-Recovery / Athletic stack Clinical
+Recovery / athletic stack Mixed

 Dose

-30-60 minutes outdoor barefoot post-training, OR overnight on grounding sheet
+30-60 minutes outdoor barefoot post-training, or overnight on grounding sheet

 Frequency